Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Working capital loans can be particularly helpful to seasonal businesses while profits are low.
+Working capital loans can be particularly helpful for seasonal businesses while profits are low.
 They typically come in smaller amounts than traditional business loans, have shorter terms and are easier for a small business to qualify for.

 Working capital loans can include:

 - Merchant cash advances.
 Basically an advance on a business’s future sales.
-Businesses receive a lump sum, which they repay with a percentage of each sale (usually credit card sale) until they’ve paid off their loan.
+Businesses receive a lump sum, which they repay with a percentage of each sale (usually credit card sales) until they’ve paid off their loan.